zenml-io/zenml/docs/book/component-guide/step-operators/spark-kubernetes.md

 ## Stack Component: `KubernetesSparkStepOperator`

-The `KubernetesSparkStepOperator` is implemented by subclassing the base `SparkStepOperator` and uses the `PipelineDockerImageBuilder` class to build and push the required docker images.
+The `KubernetesSparkStepOperator` is implemented by subclassing the base `SparkStepOperator` and uses the `PipelineDockerImageBuilder` class to build and push the required Docker images.

 ```python
 from typing import Optional